 1. The UE detects new application traffic and determines that application traffic needs to be routed via a PDU session of a specific DNN, S-NSSAI, RAT type.
 The determination may be based due to a configured URSP rule, local configuration or application request.

 2. The UE requests establishment of a PDU session using specific S-NSSAI, DNN, SSC mode.
-Optionally, if the determination in step 1 was made due to a URSP rule the UE may include a URSP indication in the PDU session establishment request.
-The indication may include an identifier of the URSP rule that triggered the UE to request establishment of a PDU session or may include the Policy Section Identifier of the policy section that contained the URSP rule that triggered the PDU session establishment.

 3. The SMF selects a PCF and requests policies by establishing an SM Policy Association.
 The SMF sends an Npcf_SM_PolicyControl_Create including the SUPI, PDU session ID, DNN, S-NSSAI requested and RAT type of the access that the UE requested establishment of a PDU session.
-If the UE included a URSP indication in step 2 the SMF forwards the indication to the PCF.

 4. The PCF determines to check for the UE requested PDU session if the UE routes traffic according to a provisioned URSP rule